Published on

 Disabling auto-run

 Starting with Android 10, Android Auto is included as part of the system by default, making it a system app.
-This means you cannot simply uninstall it, but you can disable it temporarily or permanently:
+This means you cannot simply uninstall it, but you can disconnect it temporarily or permanently:

 Step 1.
 Go to Settings;